 The color wheel can be a beneficial tool.
 When it comes to colors, maybe run your color decisions through the color wheel.
-One of the things that I consider is complimentary colors.
+One of the things that I consider are complimentary colors.
 These are the colors that are opposite each other on the color wheel.
 When combined, they create a vibrant theme.
 In other words, they pop.
 You can tone down the colors if you don’t use the saturated values.
 But here on the complementary colors:

 3. Choose a Container/Vase for the Blossoms